filiphsps/NinUI/README.md

 ==
 **THIS PROJECT IS STILL IN DEVELOPMENT; AND THEREFORE ISN'T READY FOR USE**

-An opensource GPU driven graphical-user-interface library for the Nintendo 3DS.
+An opensource GPU driven graphical-user-interface library/framework for the Nintendo 3DS.
 See the [Roadmap](https://github.com/filfat/3DS_UI/wiki/Roadmap)

 ![](http://i.imgur.com/vZhM9Ff.png?1)